AdaneNT/Multimodal-AI-/README.md

 # R2-Tuning FastAPI Wrapper

 This repository provides a **FastAPI + Swagger UI interface** for running inference with [R2-Tuning](https://github.com/yeliudev/R2-Tuning).
 It provides:
-- A FastAPI wrapper that turns the original command-line inference script into an HTTP service with Swagger UI.
+- FastAPI wrapper that turns the command-line inference script into an HTTP service with Swagger UI.
-- A Dockerized environment for CPU-only execution (portable across Intel and Apple Silicon).
+- Dockerized environment for CPU-only execution (portable across Intel and Apple Silicon).
-- Ready-to-use endpoints for uploading videos + text queries and retrieving highlight clips.
+- Ready-to-use endpoints for uploading videos + text queries and retrieving clips.

 ## Quickstart